-Perjeta and Herceptin were administered intravenously as outlined in section 2.2 Dosage and Administration.
+Perjeta and Herceptin were administered intravenously as outlined in Table 4.
 Doxorubicin 60 mg/m2 IV and cyclophosphamide 600 mg/m2 IV were administered every 2 weeks (ddAC) for four cycles (Cycles 1-4) with G-CSF (granulocyte colony stimulating factor) support at investigator discretion, followed by paclitaxel 80 mg/m2 IV weekly for 12 weeks (Cycles 5-8), with Perjeta and Herceptin every 3 weeks during Cycles 5-8 (from the start of paclitaxel; four cycles of Perjeta and Herceptin in total during the neoadjuvant period).
 5-Fluorouracil (500 mg/m2), epirubicin (100 mg/m2), cyclophosphamide (600 mg/m2) were given intravenously every three weeks for 4 cycles.
 Docetaxel was given at an initial dose of 75 mg/m2 IV infusion every three weeks with the option to escalate to 100 mg/m2 at the investigator's discretion if the initial dose was well tolerated.
 Following surgery all patients received Perjeta and Herceptin which were administered intravenously every 3 weeks, to complete one year of therapy.

 The primary endpoint of this study was cardiac safety during the neoadjuvant treatment period of the study (see section 2.6 Undesirable Effects).
 Key secondary endpoints at the time of primary analysis were neoadjuvant safety and pCR rate in the breast and nodes (i.e. ypT0/is ypN0).
-Long-term clinical and safety outcomes will also be assessed (IDFS, EFS and OS, not yet available).
+Other study secondary endpoints included long-term safety and clinical outcomes (iDFS, EFS and OS).